 A managed service provider could provide the IT and cloud-computing overhaul necessary to save you money, bring in new customers, and maximize profits.
 Read on to learn more about MSPs in IT and how to choose the right one for your business.

 MSP stands for “managed service provider.”
 A managed service provider is a business that offers specialized outsourced services to other companies.
 While the term MSP can encompass a wide range of outsourced professions, most MSPs manage IT services.

 Many MSPs classify their services into one of three categories: pure-play, staffing legacy, and high level.
 Pure-play MSPs focus on singular management services, staffing-legacy MSPs broaden their services to include installations, and high-level MSPs offer all of the IT solutions businesses need.

 MSPs typically create a contractual agreement with their clients that details the performance and quality metrics within their services.

 What Managed Services Do MSPs Offer?

 MSPs can offer a wide range of information technology and software services.
 Some tailor their services depending on the needs of each client, while others specialize in specific offerings, such as cloud productivity or help desk services.

 Let’s discuss a few MSP business models and the services a typical MSP offers to its client base.

 Proactive Approach and Break-Fix Models

-Alternatively, some MSPs follow a break-fix business model in which they charge companies for every infrastructure issue they fix.
-If your business is looking to hire an MSP at a lower cost, you may look for one that follows this billing model so that you only pay for the solutions you need.
+Alternatively, some providers will use a break-fix business model in which they charge companies for each infrastructure issue addressed.
+If your business is looking to address something specific, you may look for one that follows this billing model.

 Managed IT Services